robophil/nativescript-numberpicker/README.md

     layout.addChild(np);
 ```
 # support
-Works on android and ios
+Works on android and ios.

-note: ios not tested yet, but it should work fine ;). not all of us use a mac.. lol
+**note**: ios not tested yet, but it should work fine ;) not all of us use a mac.. lol

 # issues and features request
 Just create an issue and i'll get back to you ASAP